RamzyAR7/BankingSystemAPI-Paysky/docs/BankingSystemAPI_Manual.md

 ---

 ## 1. Introduction & Vision
 BankingSystemAPI is a modern, enterprise-grade banking backend built on .NET 8.
-It supports multi-user, multi-role, secure financial operations, and is designed for extensibility, maintainability, and real-world banking needs.
+The project has been refactored to adopt CQRS (Command Query Responsibility Segregation) implemented via MediatR, a Result&lt;T&gt; pattern for standardized service responses, FluentValidation for request-level validation, and the Specification pattern for composable, testable queries.
+Pipeline behaviors (validation, caching, logging) and lightweight caching have been introduced to improve performance and keep handlers focused on business logic.
+It continues to support multi-user, multi-role, secure financial operations and is designed for extensibility, maintainability, and real-world banking needs.

 ### Key Features
 - Modular, layered architecture